OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

-# Learn QGIS / Install QGIS #
+# QGIS / Install QGIS #

 Several versions of QGIS software are available for installation, depending on operating system and GIS component needs.
-It is recommended that for general use one of the following versions is installed:
+It is recommended that for general use one of the following versions is installed.

 * OSGeo4 suite
 	+ contains QGIS and other GIS software
 	+ installs into `C:\OSGeo4W*`
-* QGIS stand-alone version
+* QGIS stand-alone version - **recommended for general desktop use**
 	+ contains QGIS and other GIS software
 	+ installs into `C:\Program Files\QGIS 3.4` (for example)

+The stand-alone version is appropriate for most general desktop GIS users and has the advantage of allowing multiple versions to be installed at the same time.

 The OSGeo4W version is appropriate for more complex systems, such as where map servers are needed.
 QGIS 3.x was released February 23, 2018.